 If yes, then great.
 You’re well ahead of the game.
 But make sure your site is optimized for keywords relevant to your business and that it works on mobile devices.

-If no, then you need to build a website.
+If no, then you need to build a website (using a church website builder for religious groups is essential too).
 Don’t allow the misplaced fear of costs or technical skills get in your way.
-There are many cost-effective options you can choose from to build a website for your business
+There are many cost-effective options you can choose from to build a website for your business.